$\Lambda_b \to \Lambda_c^*(2595,2625)\ell^-\bar{\nu}$ form factors from lattice QCD: Lattice actions and parameters

 \section{Lattice actions and parameters}

 \FloatBarrier

 The lattice actions and parameters used in this work are the same as in our calculation of $\Lambda_b \to \Lambda^*(1520)$ form factors \cite{Meinel:2020owd}, except that here the valence strange quark is replaced by a valence charm quark.
-For the latter, we employ the same form of action and analogous tuning conditions as for the bottom quark \cite{Aoki:2012xaa}, i.e., an anisotropic clover action with bare parameters $a m_Q^{(c)}$, $\xi^{(c)}$, $c_{E,B}^{(c)}$ tuned to obtain the correct $D_s$ meson kinetic mass, rest mass, and hyperfine splitting.
+For the latter, we employ the same form of action and analogous tuning conditions as for the bottom quark \cite{Aoki:2012xaa}, i.e., an anisotropic clover action with bare parameters $a m_Q^{(c)}$, $\nu^{(c)}$, $c_{E,B}^{(c)}$ tuned to obtain the correct $D_s$ meson kinetic mass, rest mass, and hyperfine splitting (our notation for the bare parameters follows Ref.~\cite{Brown:2014ena}, while Ref.~\cite{Aoki:2012xaa} uses $m_0=m_Q$, $\zeta=\nu$, $c_P=c_E=c_B$).
 The values of these parameters are given in Table \ref{tab:latticeparams}.
 The gauge-field ensembles with $2+1$ flavors of domain-wall fermions were generated by the RBC and UKQCD Collaborations \cite{Aoki:2010dy, Blum:2014tka}.
 For the up and down valence quarks, we reuse the domain-wall propagators computed for Ref.~\cite{Meinel:2020owd}.
 Our computation utilizes all-mode averaging \cite{Blum:2012uh,Shintani:2014vja}, in which unbiased estimates with small statistical uncertainties are obtained at reduced cost by combining ``exact'' and ``sloppy'' samples.

 \FloatBarrier